GForb/ProfacSims/README.md

 The files which save the results to the database are in `R scripts/Saving Results`.
 Extracts of results for each simulation batch are extracted using the scripts in `Database Extracts and scripts` and saved to a folder called `Results/Database-extracts` (not saved to repo).
 These extracts are then used in the quarto files and r scripts that create the material included in the PhD thesis.

+## Where were the plots included in the thesis created
+The plots used in the main content of the thesis are created in the quarto files in the folder "Quarto for thesis".
+The individual pngs can be found in the files folders for the different png files.

+The supplementary material is generated in the Latex for thesis folder.
+The plots are saved as pdf then read in by a latex file.
+The plots and latex file are created by files in this folder.